epitome-mvc/Epitome/README.md

 _**Events: `ready`, `before`, `after`, mixed, `undefined`, `error`, `route:add`, `route:remove`**_

-As this is quite involved and can act as a Controller for your app, here's a practical example that defines a few route events and adds the event handlers within the Class instance:
+As this is quite involved and can act as a Controller for your app, here's a practical example that defines a few routes and event handlers within the Epitome.Router Class instantiation:
 ```javascript
 App.router = new Epitome.Router({
     // routes definition will proxy the events